DataMesh-OpenSource/SolarSystemExplorer/Docs/app-getting-started.md

   application made with Unity,

-It is also possible to have **Local Machine -> Remote Machine**. but the Hololens' Ip address must be provided
+It is also possible to have **Local Machine -> Remote Machine**. but the HoloLens' IP address must be provided

 The Hololens Ip address is in
 **Settings -> Network & Internet -> Advance option -> Ipv4 address**